 State Mandate Law SB205 (Stormwater Discharge Compliance)

-Any business required to obtain a stormwater permit under the federal Clean Water Act through enrollment with the National Pollutant Discharge Elimination System permit program must complete the El Segundo SB205 Stormwater Discharge Compliance form.
+Any business required to obtain a stormwater permit under the federal Clean Water Act through enrollment with the National Pollutant Discharge Elimination System permit program must complete and mail the El Segundo SB205 Stormwater Discharge Compliance form or complete the SB 205 form online.

 Additional Information: SB205 SIC Selection Information